enisdenjo/graphql-ws/PROTOCOL.md

 }
 ```

-Subscribing an is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged/established, the socket will be closed immediately with a close event `4401: Unauthorized`.
+Subscribing an is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged/established, the socket will be terminated immediately with a close event `4401: Unauthorized`.

 ### `Next`

 Direction: **Server -> Client**

 GraphQL subscription execution result message.
-It can be seen as a data stream requested by the `Subscribe` message.
+It can be seen as an event in the source stream requested by the `Subscribe` message.

 ```typescript
 import { ExecutionResult } from 'graphql';